Black people and Mormonism: Elijah Abel

 Although Joseph Smith is not known to have made any statements regarding Black men and the priesthood, he was aware of the ordination of at least one Black man to the office of elder.
 Elijah Abel was ordained on 3 March 1836 by Zebedee Coltrin.
 Six months later, he was ordained to the office of seventy and was called to serve in the Third Quorum of the Seventy.
 Abel served his first mission for the church to New York and Upper Canada.
 In 1836, he moved from Kirtland to Nauvoo, Illinois, where he participated in the temple ordinance of baptism for the dead.
 In 1843, a traveling high council visited Cincinnati, where Abel lived, but refused to recognize Abel for the sake of public appearance and called him to his second mission to the "colored population" of Cincinnati.

 Abel joined the other Latter-day Saints in Utah Territory in 1853.
 By then, Brigham Young had formalized church's policies against Black people.
-However, no attempt was made to remove Abel's priesthood or drop him from the Third Quorum of the Seventy.
+His priesthood was referred to on several occasions from Latter-Day Saints who were tracing origins of priesthood denial due to race.
+Zebedee Coltrin acknowledged that Abel was ordained but claimed he was replaced when his black lineage revealed, but Apostle Joseph F. Smith countered this by pointing out Abel's official certificates given during years others might have been denied due to race.
+Abel himself reminded them about his own ordination back in 1836 by Zebedee Coltrin, who was now holding to his new version of events.
+Since there was no agreement, it was accepted that Abel was ordained "before the word of the Lord was fully understood" and therefore no attempt was made to remove Abel's priesthood or drop him from the Third Quorum of the Seventy.
 He remained active in the Quorum until his death.